semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 ### With grid and axes

-If you do not need to present the ratio of values to 100%, but just to display their distribution, use the additional axes and the X-axis.
+If you don’t need to present the ratio of values to 100%, but just to display their distribution, use the additional axes and the X-axis.

 ![](static/grid.png)